What are the risks and rewards of investing?

 However, investments fall as well as rise in value, and you could get back less money than you put in.

-This makes investing less predictable than savings, and you do not know what the rate of return on your investments will be in advance.
+This makes investing less predictable than savings, and you do not know what the rate of return on your investments will be before you invest.

-Savings accounts show you the interest rate beforehand, so it's easy to know how much your money will grow.
-However, depending on the type of account, the interest rate could change over time.
+Savings accounts show you the interest rate beforehand, so it's easier to know how much your money will grow.
+However, it's worth noting that depending on the type of savings account, the interest rate could change over time.

 Can you lose money by investing?